Your Estate Allocation FAQs

 Yes.
 Update allocations and regenerate before signing.
 After you've signed the Will, changes require a new will or a properly executed codicil.

 Debts, taxes and expenses are paid first.
-Specific gifts may fail or reduce if assets are insufficient.
+Specific Gifts may fail or reduce if assets are insufficient.
 The residue is whatever remains and is shared by your stated percentages.

 Certain claims (e.g., relationship-property elections by a surviving partner, or family support claims) can affect what remains.
-Your executors must deal with these before final distribution.
+Your Executors must deal with these before final distribution.

-Generally: funeral/estate expenses, debts and taxes, then specific gifts.
+Generally: funeral/estate expenses, debts and taxes, then Specific Gifts.
 The balance is your residue, which is divided by the percentages you set on this page.

-Yes — this is common (e.g., partner or adult child).
-Ensure your two witnesses are independent of beneficiaries when you sign your Will.
+Yes - this is common (e.g., partner or adult Child).
+Ensure your two witnesses are independent of Beneficiaries when you sign your Will.

-Review on major life events (new child, relationship change, significant asset changes).
+Review on major life events (new Child, relationship change, significant asset changes).
 Update and regenerate before signing a new will when circumstances change.

 Need step-by-step guidance?
 Read the Estate Help Guide.